-Freehold buildings are depreciated over their expected useful economic life to the College of between 25 and 50 years.
-The College has a policy of depreciating major adaptations to buildings over the period of their useful economic life of between 25 and 50 years.
+Freehold buildings are depreciated over their expected useful economic life to DCG of between 25 and 50 years.
+DCG has a policy of depreciating major adaptations to buildings over the period of their useful economic life of between 25 and 50 years.